 Formally known as the Heroes’ Monument of the Red Army, it was constructed in 1945 while the city was divided into four occupation zones.
 The Viennese do not have a positive memory of the Soviet occupation and the monument is occasionally a target for vandalism.
 Still, the city government continues to maintain and refurbish it.

 Karlskirche is a contender for the title of the most visually impressive church in Vienna.

 The title of the most over-the-top luxurious interior belongs to St-Peterskirche.
 Here is a fragment.

 And no other church has more vivid stained glass windows than Votivkirche.

-The State Opera House, originally built in mid-19th century, is one of the iconic Viennese sights.
+The State Opera House, originally built in the mid-19th century, is one of the iconic Viennese sights.

 The opera was bombed out in 1945 and restored by 1955.
-Even the tour guides admit that a lot of the grandeur of its interior was never recovered after the destruction.
+Even the tour guides admit that its interior’s grandeur was never recovered after the destruction.
 There are some impressive spaces, such as the main stairwell and the Tea Salon, but the auditorium is comparatively bland.

 Another iconic Vienna sight – Burgtheater.

 This building on Ringstrasse dates from the end of the 19th century, but the theater company is approaching three hundred years of existence.